zClarkk/Medical-Deep-Learning-Collection/README.md

 - Weakly Supervised Visualization using ResNet, CAM, and Guided Backrprop
 - Model Distillation & Ternary Nets using VGG11
 - Distribution Adaptation of Pneumonia X-Rays using VAE
+- Domaintranslation using a U-Net
+- Domaintranslation using a GAN